THE BRIDGE OFFERS BASIC NEEDS AND SERVICES

 Our kitchen currently serves in excess of 3000 meals per week.
 85% of our food is donated from a variety of sources.
 65% of this food is perishable and would have found its way to a dumpster if we weren’t able to “rescue” it through the resources of Operation Food Search and other food providers such as grocery stores, caterers, restaurants and civic groups.

-2012 will mark the third season that, in cooperation with Operation Food Search and the St. Louis Cardinals Baseball organization, The Bridge will receive food from Busch Stadium.
+Starting in April 2010, through the cooperation of Operation Food Search and the St. Louis Cardinals Baseball organization, The Bridge has received tons and tons of leftover food from Busch Stadium.

-Restrooms and phones are available to the approximately 350 people who come in and out of our facility each day.
-We have computers with internet access for use by our guests who need to write resumes and apply for jobs or search for housing online.
-The new shower facility on the lower level is now open.
+Restrooms and phones are available to the more than 650 people who come in and out of our facility each day.
+We recently started offering computer use for our guests who need to write resumes and apply for jobs or search for housing online.

-The guest pantry provides personal hygiene items, socks, underwear and tee shirts, and for the little ones, diapers.
+The guest emergency pantry provides personal hygiene items, emergency clothing, socks, diapers and individually portioned emergency food.

-The Bridge provides guests a USPS address, currently giving between 750 and 900 people the opportunity to maintain personal relationships with family and friends and to establish contact of a business nature.
+The Bridge provides guests a USPS address, currently giving 726 people the opportunity to maintain personal relationships with family and friends and to establish contact of a business nature.
 (A permanent mailing address is a requirement for job applications.)

 During the day, The Bridge offers shelter from the elements and a safe place to rest and connect with others.